Most Active Speaker

 But in modern .NET applications, what's the best way to implement background services?
 There isn't necessarily a right or wrong way, but there are ways that are "easy to write" and methods that are "easy to scale."

-This talk aims to take you on a journey through several processes that allow you to do work in the background.
-We'll cover the pros and cons of different approaches and leave you with actionable advice to take back to your projects.
+This talk aims to take you on a journey through several processes that allow you to work in the background.
+We'll cover the pros and cons of different approaches and leave you with actionable advice to apply to your projects.
+We'll even cover deployment strategies and how we do this with real projects today.

 Multithreaded Income: How Developers Can Achieve Parallel Success